 - Interpretation services were available for patients who did not have English as a first language.
 We saw notices in the reception areas, including in languages other than English, informing patients this service was available.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment.
+Patients were also told about multi-lingual staff that might be able to support them.
+Staff could speak 10 different languages between them, which included; Spanish, French, Bulgarian, Lithuanian, Nepalese and Urdu - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available.